 How are you?
 Would your team be able to have a look at this American Airlines passenger’s complaint/claim?
 Sherri Gleason says she had a flight to go to her daughter’s baby shower in Dallas.
 But there were some broad cancellations due to the weather the day before.
 She called AA on Feb 3 to see what her options were in case her flight was canceled.
 She opted to have a callback, and she says that an AA agent called her back several hours later (5:55 pm eastern) and told her that her flight was canceled.

 It turns out that wasn’t correct information.
 Her flight operated as scheduled, but she wasn’t on it because of the information that was conveyed to her in that phone call.
 Then when she requested a refund for the canceled flight, it was rejected because AA says it didn’t cancel the flight.

 Sherri is hoping that American Airlines recorded the call and that your team might hear that the agent gave her incorrect cancellation information.

 The good news

 Soon came the good news.
-It appears that phone recordings vindicated Sherri.
+It appears that phone recordings, as we have seen in past cases, vindicated Sherri.
 Our American Airlines executive contact confirmed that the airline would provide a full refund.